Creative Commons License

 Copy 'gpsPhoto.pl' into a folder that is also in the path variable of your system.
 Normally 'c:\windows' is sufficient and allows to run 'gpsPhoto.pl' from anywhere.

-gpsPhoto might require additional modules like 'math-round', 'datemanip' and 'XML-TreeBuilder' for the Perl installation as discussed here.
+Early versions gpsPhoto required additional modules like 'math-round', 'datemanip' and 'XML-TreeBuilder' for the Perl installation as discussed here.

-It seems that in Active Perl Version 5.8 these steps may not be necessary.
-But I have not verified this.
+It seems that in Active Perl Version 5.10.0 these steps may not be necessary anymore.
+But I have not verified this personally, so I leave the information in this documentation for now.

 To install these additional Pearl Packages for gpsPhoto to run properly do the following: